tuva-health/docs/docs/welcome.md

 # 👋 Welcome

-Welcome to the Tuva Project!
+Welcome Paul!
 We are the community building the future of healthcare analytics -- a future that is open-source, transparent, and accessible by everyone.

 ![Tuva Project Overview](/img/the_tuva_project_6.jpg)